markostanimirovic/ngrx-signal-store-playground/README.md

 Main Goals:

 - Providing unidirectional and predictable data flow with signals.
-- Keeping declarative approach instead of "imperative reactivity" which is possible with signals.
+- Keeping a declarative approach instead of "imperative reactivity" that is possible with signals.
-- Separating side effects from state to avoid unpredictable data flow.
+- Separating side effects from state to avoid unpredictable data flows.

 Key Principles: